0x191/Strucs-example-/README.md

 # Structs-example-
-Made in c++, for people who need help with strucs
+Made in c++, for people who need help with structs